Affiliate links on Android Authority may earn us a commission. Learn more.

 - Select one of the devices you want Drop In on.

-- If you see a Drop In icon, that means the feature is already active on this device.
+- If you see a Drop In icon, that means the feature is already active on that device.
 Otherwise, tap the gear icon in the upper-right corner.

 - In the gear menu, scroll down and tap Communication.